 Syria and Arab-Israeli Relations

-The ethos that binds Syria together is essentially resistance to Israel.
-Successive generations of Syrians have been raised around the core principal that Syria is threatened by Israel.
-There is endemic skepticism in Syria that a return of the Golan will ever be possible.
-There is little objective discussion of what peace would entail.
+The ethos that bound Syria together was essentially resistance to Israel.
+Successive generations of Syrians had been raised around the core principal that Syria was threatened by Israel.
+There was endemic skepticism in Syria that a return of the Golan will ever be possible.
+There was little objective discussion of what peace would entail.
 A failure to prepare the public for possible concessions could prove a vulnerability on the Syrian side.
 The security establishmentcould conceivably be threatened by the absence of war.
 The Arab street viewed Asad as the only Arab leader to oppose Israel's actions and support the resistance in an unambiguous way.
 Asad's credentials on this point were strengthened immeasurably by Israel's operation in Gaza.

 Syria was an active belligerent in the 1967 Arab-Israeli War, during which Israel occupied the Golan Heights and the city of Quneitra.
 Following the October 1973 Arab-Israeli War, during which Israel occupied additional Syrian territory, Syria accepted UN Security Council Resolution 338, which signaled an implicit acceptance of Resolution 242.
 Resolution 242, which became the basis for the peace process negotiations begun in Madrid in 1981, calls for a just and lasting Middle East peace to include withdrawal of Israeli armed forces from territories occupied in 1967; termination of the state of belligerency; and acknowledgment of the sovereignty, territorial integrity, and political independence of all regional states and of their right to live in peace within secure and recognized boundaries.